Heiner000/project-2/README.md

 # Everyone's a Critic
 ## Project Idea and Description
-"Everyone's a Critic" is a web app that allows users to search for movies using the OMDb api, add them to their watched list, and share their opinions through comments.
+"Everyone's a Critic" is a web app that allows users to search for movies, add them to their watched list, and share their opinions through comments.
 Inspired by Goodreads, it aims to create a community of movie enthusiasts who can discover, discuss, and connect over their favorite & least favorite films.

 ## API Choice and Proof of Concept
+Thunderclient test results fetching movie info from OMDb API using "pirates" search query.
 ![API-pirates-result](https://i.imgur.com/OFUgzXu.png)